 Tissue Paper and Ornaments

-This is another super easy wrapping idea for those hard to wrap gifts.
+This is another super easy gift wrapping idea for those hard-to-wrap gifts.
 If it’s small enough, you can gather it in tissue paper, tie a pretty ribbon with an ornament strung on it, and you’re done!
 You can call it fancy tissue!

 For more Christmas ideas – check out the Christmas section of the blog and don’t forget to pin for later!